arnavgautam/TreeHacks2015/HOLs/HOL-ScalingWindowsAzureWebSites/HOL.md

 <a name="Exercise3"></a>
 ### Exercise 3: Setting up Auto-Scaling for your Site ###

-In this exercise, you will enable auto scaling for your Windows Azure Web Site.
+In this exercise, you will enable auto scaling for your Microsoft Azure Web Site.
 You can configure the Web site to auto scale when the CPU reaches a target percentage, automatically increasing the instance count.
 You can configure the minimum and maximum number of instances.

 <a name="Ex3Task1" />
 #### Task 1 - Enabling Auto-Scaling ####